John de Lilburne: Dunstanburgh Castle

-After acquiring lands in Beanley in 1320 (for which he is recorded doing homage to his overlord, Henry II Baron Percy of Northumberland, in 1324), in 1323, Sir John de Lilburne was appointed Constable of Dunstanburgh Castle, built by the same Thomas Earl of Lancaster for whom the knight had seized Knaresborough Castle 6 years prior.
+After acquiring lands in Beanley in 1320 (for which he is recorded doing homage to his overlord, Henry II Baron Percy of Northumberland, in 1324), in 1322, Sir John de Lilburne was appointed Constable of Dunstanburgh Castle, built by the same Thomas Earl of Lancaster for whom the knight had seized Knaresborough Castle six years prior.

 The castle had only just been completed in 1322 when the Earl of Lancaster had been sentenced to death and executed by the King.
-Shortly after his arrival, on 26th September, despite having only just been appointed to a newly constructed castle, Sir John was firmly rebuked by the King, alongside Roger de Horslee, Ralph de Neville and Henry de Percy (Constables of Bamburgh Castle, Warkworth Castle and Alnwick Castle respectively), for their negligence in defending the realm against invasions from Scotland.
+In the same year, Lilburne was involved in the furnishing of 68 hobilars from the castle garrison for the king's invasion of Scotland.
+Furthermore, shortly after his arrival, on 26 September, despite having only just been appointed to a newly constructed castle, Sir John was firmly rebuked by the King, alongside Roger de Horslee, Ralph de Neville and Henry de Percy (Constables of Bamburgh Castle, Warkworth Castle and Alnwick Castle respectively), for their negligence in defending the realm against invasions from Scotland.

 The Castle's highest point, the Lilburn Tower, was built either by Sir John de Lilburne, due to its name, or by the Earl of Lancaster in his honour, probably placed in the most visible and provocative position to be seen from the Earl's cousin Edward II's castle at Bamburgh, 9 miles away.

 The garrison stationed at Dunstanburgh Castle took part in the Battle of Old Byland in North Yorkshire in 1322, and was later bolstered with 130 more men, including hobelars, providing an essential addition to the border defences against the Scots.

 Sir John was also recorded as Constable at Dunstanburgh in 1326, after the castle had been handed back to Thomas' brother, Henry of Lancaster, when he was commissioned as Supervisor of the Northern Ports to send all eligible ships from the North to Orewell, in Suffolk, in defence of the kingdom against Edward II's Queen, Isabella of France, as she moved to invade England.